robertojguerra/orangepi-zero-full-setup/README.md

 You have a running mini Linux server, but it is bare and exposed to metals, dirt, water, etc. We need to protect it.

+If you have a 3D printer.
 There's a very nice OrangePi Zero case in Thingiverse.com.
 It even has the opening for the 2x13 array of metal pins facing to the side 🙂

 https://www.thingiverse.com/thing:5424615